satya164/react-native-monorepo-config/README.md

 });
 ```

+The workspaces can contain globs or relative paths.
+They will be resolved relative to the monorepo root.

 This can be useful if you're not using Yarn workspaces or if you want to include only specific packages to improve performance in large monorepos.

 ## How it works